pangeacyber/secure-chatgpt/README.md

 We are using the following Pangea services:

 - Redact Service: To redact sensitive information from the user's prompt before the entry reaches to OpenAI API
-- Audit Serivce: To audit the user prompts
+- Audit Service: To audit the user prompts
 - Reputation/Threat Intel services: To detect and neutralize the malicious URLs and domain names in the OPENAI API's responses.

 ## Just add water